elugens/hello-javascript/docs/additional-questions/regular-expressions/multiline-mode.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The m flag is used to specify that a multiline input string should be treated as multiple lines.
-If the m flag is used, ^ and $ match at the start or end of any line within the input string instead of the start or end of the entire string.
+  <div><strong>Interview Response:</strong> The m flag specifies that a multiline input string should get treated as multiple lines.
+If the m flag gets used, ^ and $ match at the start or end of any line within the input string instead of the start or end of the entire string.
     </div>
   </div>
 </details>